- Asia & the Middle East

 The Muila people are a cluster of semi-nomadic ethnic group living on the Huila Plateau.
 Women coat their hair with a red paste called oncula, which is made of crushed red stone.
 They also put a mix of oil, crushed tree bark, dried cow dung and herbs on their hair.
 On top of this they decorate their hair with beads, cowrie shells and even dried food.
 Having their forehead shaved is considered as a sign of beauty.
 The plates, which look like dreadlocks, are called nontombi and have a precise meaning.
 Women or girls usually have four or six nontombi, but when they only have three it means that someone died in their family.
 Mumuila women are also famous for their mud necklaces, which are important as each period of their life corresponds to a specific type of necklace.
 When they are young, girls wear heavy red necklaces, made with beads covered with a mix of soil and latex.
 Later girls start to wear a set of yellow necklaces called vikeka, made of wicker covered with earth.
 They keep it until their wedding, which can last 4 years.
 Once married they start to wear a set of stacked up bead necklaces called vilanda.
 Women never take their necklaces off and have to sleep with them.

-Drive towards Virei, stopping en route to see the prehistoric weltwishcia plants.
+Explore the town with its fading colonial architecture, then drive towards Virei, stopping en route to see the prehistoric weltwishcia plants.
+Virei is a centre for the Mucubal people, who we should be able to meet when here.
 After lunch visit Tchitundo Hulo to discover a vast collection of prehistoric rock art, with paintings of animals, plants and men – possibly up to 20,000 years old, but no-one really knows.
 Overnight camping.
 (BLD)

 The Mucabal people